clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/what-is-the-injixo-forecast.md

 ## How to deal with low data quality

 To generate an accurate forecast, historical data must be both complete (enough data with as few gaps as possible) and clean (free of irrelevant patterns).
-For example, incorrectly marked {% link_new events or holidays | features/forecast/injixo-forecast/events-and-holidays.md %} will impact forecast quality.
+For example, incorrectly marked {% link_new events or public holidays | features/forecast/injixo-forecast/events-and-holidays.md %} will impact forecast quality.

 Historical data may include prolonged outages, or it may miss data for a particular timeframe.
 The closer that missing data is to the current day, the less the forecast quality is affected.

 Here are some tips on managing low data quality depending on how long the period with poor or missing data is: